freedesktop/zeitgeist/doc/dbus/source/index.rst

 Item
 ++++

-A tuple representing an item, with the following elements:
+A dict representing an item, with the following elements:

  #. **timestamp** (integer) -
  #. **uri** (string) -